With the Hyper-V role available on Windows Server 2012 R2 and Windows Server 2016, it's possible to create Generation 1 and 2 virtual machines.

 If all goes well, the virtual machine will boot to the Windows 8.1 Pro installation DVD.

 For the installation of Windows, refer if necessary to our tutorial : Windows 8 / 8.1 - Formatting and reinstalling

 Once Windows is installed, install the Hyper-V integration services as needed.

 To do this, go to : Action -> Insert Integration Services Setup Disk.

 As previously explained, generation 2 virtual machines use an EFI system instead of the old BIOS (Legacy BIOS).

-In the settings of your virtual machine, you will find a "Firmware" option with :
+In the settings of your virtual machine, on Windows Server 2012 R2 or 2016, you will find a "Firmware" option with :